yzhao325/yzhao325.github.io/index.md

 The <b>Completely Hackable Amateur Radio Telescope (CHART)</b> is an outreach program developed in collaboration between Arizona State University and Winona State University that aims to teach high schoolers about DIY radio astronomy.
 I have mentored undergraduate students on the development and testing of this project.
 Read more <a href="https://astrochart.github.io/main_page">here</a>.

-I've also TA'd for summer programs such as the Summer Science Program and for undergraduate courses at ASU, including SES 410: Senior Exploration Project.
+I've also TA'd for summer programs such as the <a href="https://summerscience.org/">Summer Science Program</a> and for undergraduate courses at ASU, including SES 410: Senior Exploration Project.

 ## Links